Home

 Sometimes we feel threatened, and become defensive.
 We feel that if we don’t speak up and protest that we will lose the “argument” or lose something of ourselves.

-Sometimes we believe that not immediately voicing an objection is the same as implying that we agree with the other person (which isn’t so, by the way).
+Sometimes we believe that not immediately voicing an objection is the same as implying that we agree with the other person.

 Sometimes we just aren’t paying enough attention.